Unpaired Quad-Path Cycle Consistent Adversarial Networks for Single Image Defogging: Introduction

 The remainder of this paper is organized as follows.
-Section II gives a literature review; Section III covers HAAN; Section IV provides implementation details, experiment results, and qualitative and quantitative comparisons; and Section V concludes the paper.
+Section \ref{Related Work} gives a literature review; Section \ref{Proposed Model} covers QPC-Net; Section \ref{experiment} provides implementation details, experiment results, and qualitative and quantitative comparisons; and Section \ref{concluding} concludes the paper.